Home

 Other SE Asia Animals

-Also check out our SE Asia Primates and SE Asia Birds pages.
+Also see our SE Asia Primates and SE Asia Birds pages.

 Where to see the big animals of Southeast Asia: While Indonesia still claims to have tigers and elephants, these animals are very rare and not likely to be seen outside a zoo or perhaps a "showcase" park in Sumatra.
-Kalimantan, Borneo is home to the orangutan and proboscis monkeys.
+Borneo (both Indonesian Kalimantan and the Malay states of Sabah and Sarawak) is home to the orangutan and proboscis monkeys.
 Orangutans can also be seen at a reserve in Sumatra.
-Both reserves welcome visitors and are relatively easy to access.
+Most reserves welcome visitors and are relatively easy to access.
 The Komodo Dragon is perhaps the most famous large animal of Indonesia.
 Since it lives only on Komodo and Rinca Islands in the Komodo National Park, the Komodo Dragon is also easily seen (if a bit difficult to get to).
-Elephants, both wild and trained can be seen in Peninsular Malaysia at Taman Negara NP and Kuala Gandah Elephant Reserve.
+Elephants, both wild and trained can be seen in Peninsular Malaysia at Taman Negara National Park and Kuala Gandah Elephant Reserve.

 An Indochinese tiger on leash at the Tiger Temple, Thailand